hrishabhkothary/FinShield_ETL-Financial-Fraud-AML-ETL-Pipeline/README.md

 - **PaySim** (synthetic mobile money simulator) — designed for fraud detection and can be scaled to millions of rows.
 - **IEEE-CIS Fraud Detection** (large, many features) — good for advanced feature engineering.

-(Links to these sources are referenced in the project documentation and in the accompanying ChatGPT reply.)

 ---